arakawamoriyuki/baseapi/README.md

 ### Override

-You can corresponding to the logical deletion, if you want to search condition to like and or, you will be able to override the processing in the Model
+you will be able to override the processing in the Model.

 Get all